HHS/TANF-app/docs/How-We-Work/team-meetings.md

 - **Attendees:** Core team
 - **Facilitator:** Raft PM/Scrum Master
 - **When:**  Every other Tuesday 10:00am-12pm EST (combined with Sprint Review, Retro and Sprint Planning)
 - **Format:** The team will start by demoing completed work that was identified during sprint review.
-By the end of the meeting, we will have an apprecition of the work that was completed in the last two weeks.
+By the end of the meeting, we will have an appreciation of the work that was completed in the last two weeks.
 The team should decide what is ready to be demoed (and label it as “demo”), who will conduct the demo/s, and if special guests should be invited to attend the larger demo event later in the day.
 All demoed issues must be merged first.
 Facilitator will take note of what issues will be demoed and who will be presenting for each issue.
 OFA Product Owner and OFA Tech Lead will sign off on Raft's recommendation of issues to be demoed.

 ### Sprint Retro
 - **Goal:** The sprint retrospective is an opportunity for the team to evaluate actions that should be stopped, started, or continued in order to facilitate an environment of continuous improvement.